TheLastMonolith/sms-spam-detection/README.md

 ```

 ### Conclusion
-This API provides am endpoint that allows for rendering results on an HTML GUI.
+This API provides an endpoint that allows for rendering results on an HTML GUI.
 By sending a POST request to the appropriate endpoint, you can obtain the classification result in the response.

 ### Author
 Joseph Figuracion